.

 Samuel Johnson had the misfortune to catch an illness a type of gland tuberculosis that forever affected his eyesight and hearing.
 Known as “The Kings Evil”(Scrofula).
-Not a topic to google image, I’m just saying, as the description above is all one really needs to know.

 His father was a bookseller.
 He was not able to continue his studies at Oxford because his parents could not afford the fees.
 No stranger to poverty or struggles with health, he achieved a lot.
 Dr Johnson as he was often called, went on to become a well-known writer and critic.
-Johnson also left a legacy when he compiled the “Dictionary of English Language.”
+Johnson also left a legacy when he compiled the “Dictionary of the English Language.”

 Where Johnson lived in London